National Grid (Great Britain)

-In the electricity sector in the United Kingdom, the National Grid is the high-voltage electric power transmission network serving Great Britain, connecting power stations and major substations and ensuring that electricity generated anywhere on it can be used to satisfy demand elsewhere.
-The network covers the great majority of Great Britain and several of the surrounding islands.
-It does not cover Northern Ireland, which is part of a single electricity market with the Republic of Ireland.
+The National Grid is the high-voltage electric power transmission network supporting the UK's electricity market, connecting power stations and major substations, and ensuring that electricity generated anywhere on the grid can be used to satisfy demand elsewhere.
+The network serves the majority of Great Britain and some of the surrounding islands.
+It does not cover Northern Ireland, which is part of the Irish single electricity market.

-The GB grid is connected as a wide area synchronous grid nominally running at 50 hertz.
-There are also undersea interconnections to other grids in the Isle of Man, Northern Ireland, the Republic of Ireland, France, Belgium, the Netherlands and Norway.
+The National Grid is a wide area synchronous grid operating at 50 hertz and consisting of 400 kV and 275 kV lines, as well as 132 kV lines in Scotland.
+It has several undersea interconnectors: an AC connector to the Isle of Man, and HVDC connections to Northern Ireland, the Shetland Islands, the Republic of Ireland, France, Belgium, the Netherlands, Norway, and Denmark.

+Ownership

-On the breakup of the Central Electricity Generating Board in 1990, the ownership and operation of the National Grid in England and Wales passed to National Grid Company plc, later to become National Grid Transco, and now National Grid plc.
-In Scotland the grid was already split into two separate entities, one for southern and central Scotland and the other for northern Scotland, with interconnectors.
-The first is owned and maintained by SP Energy Networks, a subsidiary of Scottish Power, and the other by SSE.
-However, National Grid plc continues to be the transmission system operator for the whole GB grid.
+Since the privatisation of the Central Electricity Generating Board in 1990, the grid in England and Wales is owned by National Grid Electricity Transmission.
+In Scotland the grid is owned by ScottishPower Transmission in the south, and by SSE in the north.
+Infrastructure connecting offshore wind farms to the grid is owned by offshore transmission owners.

+National Grid Electricity Transmission is the transmission system operator, responsible for operating the grid across the whole of Great Britain, while the government-owned National Energy System Operator (NESO) is responsible for managing the electricity market and balancing supply and demand.